vitejs/vite/docs/changes/index.md

 ## Past

-The following are changes done in the past, where the usage that replaced are no longer used by a significant portion of users.
+The changes below has been done or reverted.
+They are no longer relevant in the current major version.

+- _No past changes yet_